CONTACT @ the DOJO

 January Workshop 2012 © Emily Bowman4:30-6 pm JAM

-The jam will be open space to play and practice — with music and possible structure/warm-up.
+The jam will be open space to play and practice — with some music and possible structure/warm-up.

 For those experienced and new to CI, honoring different abilities. ~10–25 people.
 BIPOC & LGBTQIA+ welcoming.
 Please come w/ no symptoms: Health safety agreements.